-When our children were small we made many trips from New Orleans to a small town in Arkansas, El Dorado, to visit their Grandpa.
+When our children were small, we made many trips from New Orleans to a small town in Arkansas, El Dorado, to visit their Grandpa.
 We all called my husband's father Grandpa with a great deal of affection.
 As we got nearer to his house, the kids would sit up and start looking out the windows.
 The five-hour ride that they had complained about all day no longer seemed important.
 As we pulled into the sloped driveway, they would see Grandpa standing at the backdoor, watching for them.
 This was long before the days of cell phones.
 He simply figured out how long it would take for us to arrive.
 As he picked them both up, he always said, "I thought you-all would never get here!"

 I want to write about Grandpa's house today because my husband is in Arkansas repairing and painting it after our renter of eight years finally moved.
 He called a moment ago to say that he'd removed 72 small nails where the family had hung everything from Sponge Bob posters to religious material on the walls.
-There were dried black-eyed peas taped to the top of each door frame, I supposed to ward off bad spirits.
+There were dried black-eyed peas taped to the top of each door frame, I suppose to ward off bad spirits.
 I may try it.
 The back bedroom is painted lavender with purple trim.
 Oh, my goodness.

 For six years after Grandpa's death, we were simply not psychologically prepared to rent the house.
 It seemed like a betrayal of some kind.
 It just didn't seem right to have someone living there who was not family.
 My husband, an only child, had no one to argue in favor of renting the house.
 We went up two or three times a year and stayed a few nights.
 The house became covered with mildew, slowly deteriorating.
 The doors and cabinets warped, and the house slowly became rundown.
 Eleven years ago, we reluctantly decided to rent it, and the third person who lived there just moved out after eight years.
 She was not the ideal renter, often getting behind on her rent, but she always caught it up.
 She had three small children and we thought Grandpa would like that.